 - 1 Edge - 2 Cloud - 3 Server - 4 Storage only if audio streaming is activated the original audio can be stored. - Edge analytics.
-When analytics run on the edge, no audio stream needs to leave the camera.
+When analytics run on the edge, no audio stream needs to leave the device.
 Only the output from the performed analytics, that is, metadata or triggers, does.
-The analytics within AXIS Audio Analytics are edge-based. - Server analytics.
-When analytics run on a server, audio data needs to be transmitted from the camera.
-If preprocessed in the camera, this can be limited to abstracted or depersonalized metadata.
-A server is normally a part of a closed system (a system owner is in control), so it is possible to manage privacy concerns of transmitted audio.
+AXIS Audio Analytics is edge-based. - Server analytics.
+When analytics run on a server, audio data needs to be transmitted from the device to the server.
+If the audio data is preprocessed on the device, only abstracted or depersonalized metadata needs to be transmitted.
+A server is normally part of a closed system (a system owner is in control), so it is possible to manage privacy concerns of transmitted audio.
 Nonetheless, it must be ensured that applicable rules and regulations are followed. - Cloud analytics.
 Audio data can also be transmitted to a server in a cloud context.
 As in the server analytics case, the audio information can be preprocessed into metadata.
 Cloud usage is often decentralized, so it is even more important to address privacy issues and ensure that regulations are complied with.